While the Alltrack 120

 The Alltrack 120 is one of the highest scoring boots in our warmth ratings.
 We think this has as much to do with the wider fit as it does with the Thinsulate Insulation that Rossignol uses in the liner.
 For cold climates and sensitive feet, the liners in these boots can accommodate aftermarket boot heaters without modifying the liner at all.

 Replaceable heels and toes add value to a boot because it prolongs the life of the boot sole.
-We prefer hex head screws versus the phillips head screws used on the All Track 120.
+We prefer hex head screws versus the Phillips head screws used on the Alltrack 120.

-The Rossignol Alltrack 120 is a good choice for intermediate and upper intermediate skiers or lightweight skiers that have a slightly wider than average foot.
+The Alltrack 120 is a good choice for intermediate and upper intermediate skiers or lightweight skiers that have a slightly wider than average foot.
 Because the walk mode of the Alltrack doesn't allow very much mobility in the ankle, we don't recommend this as a ski touring boot.
 It would be best to consider the walk mode on this boot as a contribution to comfort while walking around the base area, and maybe a slight performance aid for short hike-to approaches in or near your favorite resort.